deniscerri/discord-bot/README.md

 - [x] seek to a certain time in the song
 - [x] fast forward by certain seconds
 - [x] rewind by certain seconds
-- [x] show play history.
-[Will clear if the bot leaves the channel]
 - [x] shuffle the queue

 ## Screenshots of some commands: